Andrew Carnegie: Charitable institutions

+Charity to enable people to develop

 Carnegie held that societal progress relied on individuals who maintained moral obligations to themselves and to society.
 Furthermore, he believed that charity supplied the means for those who wish to improve themselves to achieve their goals.
 Carnegie urged other wealthy people to contribute to society in the form of parks, works of art, libraries and other endeavors that improve the community and contribute to the "lasting good".
 Carnegie also held a strong opinion against inherited wealth.
 Carnegie believed that the sons of prosperous businesspersons were rarely as talented as their fathers.
 By leaving large sums of money to their children, wealthy business leaders were wasting resources that could be used to benefit society.
 Most notably, Carnegie believed that the future leaders of society would rise from the ranks of the poor.
 Carnegie strongly believed in this because he had risen from the bottom.
 He believed the poor possessed an advantage over the wealthy because they receive greater attention from their parents and are taught better work ethics.